Alkali soil: Chemistry

-SAR = =

 where: [ ] stands for concentration in milliequivalents/liter (briefly meq/L), and { } stands for concentration in mg/L.

 It is seen that Mg (magnesium) is thought to play a similar role as Ca (calcium).

 The SAR should not be much higher than 20 and preferably less than 10;

 When the soil has been exposed to water with a certain SAR value for some time, the ESP value tends to become about equal to the SAR value.

 The residual sodium carbonate (RSC, meq/L):

 The formula for calculating the residual sodium carbonate is:

 which must not be much higher than 1 and preferably less than 0.5.

 The above expression recognizes the presence of bicarbonates (HCO_{3}^{−}), the form in which most carbonates are dissolved.

 While calculating SAR and RSC, the water quality present at the root zone of the crop should be considered which would take into account the leaching factor in the field.
 The partial pressure of dissolved CO2 at the plants root zone also decides the calcium present in dissolved form in the field water.
 USDA follows the adjusted SAR for calculating water sodicity.